wermerb/ngx-social-login/README.md

 ### Import the module

 Import `NgxSocialLoginModule` into your `Module`.
-You can provide any configuration what is supported by Oauth providers.
+You can provide any configuration that is supported by Oauth providers.

 Google:
 * https://developers.google.com/identity/sign-in/web/reference#gapiauth2clientconfig